pranavrawat1301/Stock-Trend-Prediction-using-RNNs/README.md

 Contributions and enhancements are welcomed.
 Feel free to open issues, provide feedback, or submit pull requests.

 **Tools and Libraries:**
-- Python, NumPy, Pandas, Matplotlib, Keras
+- Python, NumPy, Pandas, Matplotlib, Keras , RNNs